Python Notes: Compiling + Caching

 via the pip3 command)

-- verbalize as "dunder pycache dunder slash filename"
+- verbalized as "dunder pycache dunder slash filename"

 - the extension ".pyc" means "python compiled"